 Authority originates with God; and His laws establish His governance, which is rooted in love, for the protection of those under its umbrella.

 “God is love.”
 1 John 4: 8

-Likewise, all earthly, governing authorities must have love at their core and as their essence, otherwise they will descend into authoritarianism or dictatorship (i.e., authority excised from God’s parameters) and ruthlessness (i.e., absence of love).
+Likewise, all earthly governing authorities must have love at their core and as their essence, otherwise they will descend into authoritarianism or dictatorship (i.e., authority excised from God’s parameters) and ruthlessness (i.e., absence of justice).